-The Denver Scholarship Foundation has launched a comprehensive Career and Technical Education (CTE) strategy to engage Denver Public School (DPS) high school students interested in exploring skilled trade certifications and career paths.
+The Denver Scholarship Foundation (DSF) has launched a comprehensive Career and Technical Education (CTE) strategy to engage Denver Public School (DPS) high school students interested in exploring skilled trade certifications and career paths.
 A growing number of students seek postsecondary options other than a college degree, but it is hard to find out about alternatives.
-By enhancing our advising to include multiple career paths, we can indeed help students to find and access their ‘best fit.
+By enhancing our advising to include multiple career paths, we can indeed help students to find and access their best fit.

 Throughout the DPS system, students are either unaware of CTE options for education and career pathways, or are influenced by social attitudes to consider CTE to be a second-rate choice that does not qualify the student as successful.
-For them, going to a four-year college and obtaining a baccalaureate degree is the definition of success.
+For them, going to a four-year college and obtaining a bachelor’s degree is the definition of success.

-Denver Scholarship considers Career and Technical Education (CTE) an educational strategy for providing young people with academic, technical, and employability skills.
+DSF considers CTE an educational strategy for providing young people with academic, technical, and employability skills.

 We are currently piloting a CTE project in the Montbello Schools, MLK Early College and JFK High School Future Centers with the help of The Daniels Fund, JPMorgan Foundation and the LARRK Foundation.
 Our goal is to implement this strategy throughout DPS high schools.

-Gifts from individuals as well as support from corporations that are mindful of their need for future employees, will encourage a flowing pipeline from education to the workforce.
+Gifts from individuals, as well as support from corporations that are mindful of their need for future employees, will encourage a flowing pipeline from education to the workforce.
 We invite you to join us as a leader in providing the solution to an industry need that will improve Colorado’s workforce and keep our economy vital while providing new and better opportunities to our community’s youth.